Here are the 10 most highly rated films released on Netflix UK, as per Rotten Tomatoes

-The last decade has seen streaming giant Netflix become the undisputed media hub of the film and TV world over the last decade.
+The last decade has seen streaming giant Netflix become the undisputed media hub of the film and TV world.

-And the streaming giant’s success shows no sign of slowing down, enjoying monumental success with various critically acclaimed feature films launching on its platform in the last 12 months.
+The streaming giant is continuing to enjoy monumental success with various critically acclaimed feature films launching on its platform in the last 12 months.

 While Netflix has been extremely popular for near on a decade now, the value of being able to stream hundreds of content at the touch of a button became all the more important when the world was plunged into lockdown at the beginning of the year, which saw the bulk of the globe stuck behind closed doors.